flopezag/tutorials.secured-OrionLD/docs/index.md

 When clicking in the option Sign with eID the user will be redirected to the eIDAS authentication gateway to login using his/her national identifier and defined in the `node_host` attribute in the configuration file or with the corresponding environment variable `IDM_EIDAS_NODE_HOST`.
-For instance, the spanish gateway has the following
+For instance, the Spanish gateway has the following
 interface:

 ![Spanish_eIDAS_gateway 1](img/Spanish_eIDAS_gateway.png)